SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 * **Status (3)** of your Syskit Point license
 * **Next renewal date (4)** of your Syskit Point subscription or expiration date of your free trial
 * **Licenses (5)** the number of licenses included in your Syskit Point
+   * The number of licensed users affects the pricing of your Syskit Point subscription
+   * A minimum of 100 licenses need to be purchased for your Syskit Point subscription.
+For more details on this, take a look at the [**Licensed Users Count article**](../licensing-activation/licensed-users-count.md).
 * **Purchased Plan (6)** for your subscription as well as the amount of Audit Logs Storage years you have available
   * This shows as Trial while your free trial period is still active

-* In the **Purchased Plan section** you can click on the **Audit Logs Retention (7) button** for more details about Audit Logs retention for Cloud or the **Contact Us button (8)** to purchase additional audit log storage years
+* Next to Purchased Plan, you can click on the **Buy Now button (7)** to purchase your Syskit Point subscription or manually click the **Subscriptions section (8)** on the left side of the screen under Overview

 ![Syskit Point Subscription - Overview Screen](../.gitbook/assets/purchasing-syskit-point-subscriptions-overview.png)

-The **Subscription section (1)** is where you can manage your subscription and select the specific details that suit your needs.
+The **Subscription section (1)** is where you can find details and manage your subscription.

-Your preferences for the following information need to be selected:

-* **Select a Plan (2)** - clicking on it opens a drop-down menu where you can select which subscription plan suits you best:
-  * Syskit Point - Management Plan
-  * Syskit Point - Security and Compliance Plan
-  * Syskit Point - Governance Plan
-  * If you are unsure which subscription suits your needs, clicking the **Compare Plans button (3)** underneath opens the [Pricing page](https://www.syskit.com/products/point/pricing/) with more details on each plan
-* **Billing Cycle (4)** - clicking on it opens a drop-down menu where you can select how often you want to be billed for your subscription:
-  * Annually
-  * Monthly
-* **Currency (5)** - clicking on it opens a drop-down menu where you can select the currency in which you want to be charged:
-  * USD - US Dollar
-  * GBP - British Pound
-  * EUR - Euro
-* **Number of Licensed Microsoft 365 Users (6)** - here, you can write the number of users you expect will be utilizing Syskit Point
+Here, you can find the **Summary (1)** section, which shows:
-  * The number of licensed users affects the pricing of your Syskit Point subscription
+   * **The subscription plan (2)** you purchased, along with the number of users included in your subscription
-  * A minimum of 100 licenses need to be purchased for your Syskit Point subscription.
-For more details on this, take a look at the [**Licensed Users Count article**](../licensing-activation/licensed-users-count.md).
-    * This article can also be accessed by clicking **How we calculate licensing (7)**

-* **Summary (8)** - located on the right side of the screen, it shows a quick summary of the selection you've made with a cost estimate for your chosen subscription
-* Click the **Buy Now button (9)** for the final step to complete your purchase
+   * **The next renewal date (3)** for your subscription

+* To manage your subscription, **click the Manage Subscription button (4)**

+{% hint style="information" %}
+In the summary section, you can also find the information box explaining that you have 1 year of Audit Logs storage available with your subscription, but you can also extend the retention period.
+Additional Audit Logs storage years can be purchased by clicking the [**contact us button**](https://www.syskit.com/contact-us/).
+{% endhint %}

 ![Syskit Point Subscription - Subscriptions Screen](../.gitbook/assets/purchasing-syskit-point-subscriptions-screen.png)

-After clicking **Buy Now**, you are redirected to the purchasing site.
+After clicking **Manage Subscription**, you are redirected to the purchasing site.

 * On the left side of the screen, you can find an **overview of your selected subscription (1)**.
 * On the right side of the screen, you can **pay with link (2)** or you need to input your **credit card details (3)**.